DevelUps/testpython_selenium/Readme.txt

-Automatización de pruebas con Python y Selenium
+Automating Tests with Python and Selenium
-Este proyecto utiliza la biblioteca Selenium para automatizar pruebas en la web.

-Requisitos
+This project uses the Selenium library to automate tests on the web.

+Requirements

--Python 3.x
+Python 3.x
--Selenium
+Selenium
--Archivo ejecutable del controlador de Chrome (chromedriver.exe)
+Chrome Driver Executable File (chromedriver.exe)

-Uso
-Descargue el archivo ejecutable del controlador de Chrome (chromedriver.exe) y guárdelo en una ubicación conocida.
-Instale las dependencias necesarias ejecutando el siguiente comando en su terminal o consola:

-1. Descargue el archivo ejecutable del controlador de Chrome (chromedriver.exe) y guárdelo en una ubicación conocida.
-2. Instale las dependencias necesarias ejecutando el siguiente comando en su terminal o consola:
+Usage

+Download the Chrome Driver Executable File (chromedriver.exe) and save it in a known location.
-> pip install -r requirements.txt
+Install the necessary dependencies by running the following command in your terminal or console: pip install -r requirements.txt

-3.Abra el archivo main.py en su editor de código y modifique la línea siguiente para especificar la ruta correcta al archivo ejecutable del controlador de Chrome:
-> driver = webdriver.Chrome("executable_path=C:\Drivers\chromedriver.exe")

-4. Ejecute el script con el siguiente comando en su terminal o consola:
->  python main.py

-Funcionamiento
-El script se encarga de abrir una ventana de navegador de Chrome, navegar a la página web https://demoqa.com/, imprimir en la consola un mensaje de bienvenida y el título de la página web actual, esperar 5 segundos y finalmente cerrar la ventana del navegador

-Advertencia
-Este script se proporciona solo con fines educativos y de demostración.
-No se garantiza su correcto funcionamiento en todas las situaciones y puede producir errores no deseados en el sistema.
-Use bajo su propia responsabilidad.
+Open the main.py file in your code editor and modify the following line to specify the correct path to the Chrome Driver Executable File: driver = webdriver.Chrome("executable_path=C:\Drivers\chromedriver.exe")

+Run the script with the following command in your terminal or console: python main.py

+Operation
+The script takes care of opening a Chrome browser window, navigating to the https://demoqa.com/ web page, printing a welcome message and the current web page title to the console, waiting for 5 seconds, and finally closing the browser window.

+Warning
+This script is provided for educational and demonstration purposes only.
+Its correct operation in all situations is not guaranteed and it may produce unintended errors in the system.
+Use at your own risk.